DanParkinson/Dec-2024-Hackathon/README.md

 | Print or Save Recipes as PDF                    | could have                |   Done  |

-All user stories were logged on the [Kanban Project Board](https:) on GitHub repo, along with the assessment criteria and expected performance for the Hackathon, which were also prioritised as must-have, should-have and could-have.
+All user stories were logged on the [GitHub Project Board](https://github.com/users/Francisca-Heii/projects/7) on GitHub repo, along with the assessment criteria and expected performance for the Hackathon, which were also prioritised as must-have, should-have and could-have.

 As well as using the Project Board to track progress on our project, we also used it during testing to log any significant bugs that need to be fixed before the project deadline.
 These were then assigned and prioritised alongside other issues and user stories.